A successful junior year of high school is scary for three big reasons:

 Look for Leadership Opportunities

-If freshman year was about exploring your extracurricular options and sophomore year was about narrowing down your focus, junior year is about diving headlong into the extracurricular activities you’re most passionate about.
+If freshman year was about exploring your extracurricular options and sophomore year was about narrowing down your focus, a successful junior year is about diving headlong into the extracurricular activities you’re most passionate about.
 Colleges look for students who follow through on the things that interest them, and one of the best ways to demonstrate that is to strive for leadership roles in your extracurricular activities.
 If these roles aren’t available to you as a junior, work toward leadership positions for next year (it’ll still go on your applications!) by staying active in the clubs, teams, or groups you’re involved in.

 Summer: Stay Busy